andrewjordan3/entity-resolver/README.md

 final_df = pd.concat(chunks, ignore_index=True)
 ```
 **Note**: The fit() or fit_transform() methods must be trained on a dataset that can fit into GPU memory, as they build global models (e.g., vectorizer vocabularies).
-Once the resolver is fitted, the transform() method can be used to process new, unseen data in chunks
+Once the resolver is fitted, the transform() method can be used to process new, unseen data in chunks.

 ## ⚙️ Configuration